Education: University of Washington, Bastyr University

 Bio:

-This article will tell you about the HSA-eligible massage gun and the FSA-eligible massage gun, including Theragun, all of which can help you save some precious tax money.
+In this article, you’ll learn about the HSA-eligible massage gun and the FSA-eligible massage gun, including Theragun FSA, all of which can help you save some precious tax money.

-We recently updated this post to reflect the May 2023 changes to Theragun FSA/HSA eligibility.
+We recently updated this post to reflect the Nov’24 changes to Theragun FSA and Theragun HSA eligibility.

 The last time we checked the Flexible Spending Account (FSA) lists for certain medical expenses1 that can be reimbursed, a massage gun category was not on the list.

-However it’s possible for massage guns to still qualify as eligible items.
-Specifically, these devices could potentially be covered if they are used for “diagnosis, cure, mitigation, treatment, or prevention of disease, or payments for treatments affecting any structure or function of the body.”
+However, massage guns can still qualify as eligible items.
+Specifically, a massage gun could potentially be covered if used for “diagnosis, cure, mitigation, treatment, or prevention of disease, or payments for treatments affecting any structure or function of the body.“

-This means that a massage gun, which aids in muscle recovery, relaxation, and can contribute to overall physical wellness, might be a qualified expense.
+This means that a FSA massage gun, must aid with muscle recovery, relaxation, and can contribute to overall physical wellness, so it might be a qualified expense.
 However, it’s important to note that some items may only be eligible for reimbursement from your FSA or HSA if they are specifically recommended by a physician or healthcare provider.

-How, then, can you get a massage gun using your FSA funds?
+How, then, can you get an FSA massage gun using your funds?

-Buy a device that is advertised as FSA/HSA eligible.
-For example, as of May 2023, Theraguns finally are eligible and Therabody officially included them in their store’s HSA/FSA category.
+Buy an FSA massage gun device that is advertised as eligible.
+For example, as of May 2023, Theragun FSA eligibility was confirmed, and Therabody officially included them in their store’s HSA/FSA category.
 Here’s the recently updated FAQ they published on the matter.

-Still, to be on a safe side, it is recommended to prove that your massage gun is a medical purchase rather than a recreational expense.
+Still, to be on the safe side, it is recommended to prove that your purchase of an FSA massage gun is for medical purposes rather than recreational use.

-Since a massage gun costs a pretty penny, you’ll want to get a recommendation letter from a doctor listing your massage gun purchase as a medical necessity.
+Since an FSA massage gun costs a pretty penny, you’ll want to get a recommendation letter from a doctor listing your FSA massage gun purchase as a medical necessity.

 Getting a Letter of Medical Necessity (LOMN) shouldn’t be a huge concern.
 You can ask your doctor or primary care physician to draft one for you.
-A massage gun is recognized as therapy2 and shouldn’t be difficult to prove as a medical necessity.
+An FSA massage gun is recognized as therapy2 and shouldn’t be difficult to prove as a medical necessity.

 However, your doctor or physician has to indicate:

-Whether massage therapy is necessary.
-Massage guns are used for personal massage therapy.
-They help with easing muscle stiffness, helping with blood circulation, and alleviating pain.
-Your physician can list any of these in your letter explaining your condition that necessitates the use of a massage gun.
+Whether massage therapy is necessary: Massage guns are used for personal massage therapy.
+They help ease muscle stiffness, improve blood circulation, and alleviate pain.
+Your physician can list any of these in your letter explaining your condition and requiring the use of an FSA massage gun.

 Whether it’s more beneficial to have a personal massage gun rather than let the physician prescribe physical or massage therapy.
-This may not be needed, but it’s okay to include it as one of the reasons for using your FSA card on a massage gun.
+This may not be needed, but it’s okay to include it as one of the reasons for using your FSA card on a massage gun FSA eligible.

-Your LOMN will help you qualify a massage gun as purchasable using your FSA/HSA funds.
+Your LOMN will help you qualify for an FSA massage gun as purchasable using your FSA/HSA funds.

-Want to buy a FSA eligible massage gun?
+Want to buy an FSA-eligible massage gun?
 Ask your doctor for a Letter of Medical Necessity first.

 The same thing applies to HSA cards.
-You can buy a massage gun if your Health Spending Account (HSA) fund covers it.
+You can buy an HSA-eligible massage gun if your Health Spending Account (HSA) fund covers it.

-Since some massage guns are already listed as medical items (many already are because of their enormous impact on easing muscle tension and relieving pain), you can purchase one using your HSA card.
+Since some HSA massage guns are already listed as medical items (many already are because of their enormous impact on easing muscle tension and relieving pain), you can purchase one HSA Theragun using your HSA card.

 You need to ask your insurance provider for this information.
-In case there is no clear answer, you will need a LOMN from your physician or doctor to explain why you need a massage gun.
+In case there is no clear answer, you will likely need an LOMN from your physician or doctor to explain why you need an HSA-approved massage gun.

 Again, remember that the kind of massage gun you need has to qualify as an HSA massage gun.

-Can I buy a Massage Gun with FSA or HSA Card?
+Can I Purchase with an FSA or HSA Card?

-If you have a HSA or FSA card, you should definitely look to purchase a massage gun using the fund in it.
+Yes, if you have an HSA or FSA card, you should definitely use the funds to purchase an eligible FSA massage gun or a Theragun HSA.

-However, it’s important to note that not all retailers accept FSA or HSA cards, especially when it comes to massage guns.
-We’ve compiled a list of those that do, which can be found below.
+However, it’s important to note that some retailers do not accept FSA or HSA cards, especially for massage guns.
+We’ve compiled a list of those with an FSA massage gun below.

-If you discover that your preferred retailer doesn’t accept FSA or HSA cards as a form of payment, don’t worry.
+If you discover that your preferred retailer doesn’t accept FSA or HSA cards as payment, don’t worry.
 There’s a workaround for that situation.

 You can use a regular debit or credit card to complete your purchase.
-However, be sure to save your receipt as it’s crucial for the reimbursement process.
+However, please save your receipt, as it’s crucial for the reimbursement process.

-The receipt acts as proof of your transaction when you submit a claim to your insurance provider for reimbursement.
-This process may sound a bit complicated, but it’s a common practice and perfectly legal way to use your FSA or HSA funds.
+The receipt is proof of your transaction when you submit a claim to your insurance provider for reimbursement.
+This process may sound a bit complicated, but it’s a common practice and a perfectly legal way to use your FSA or HSA funds when acquiring an FSA massage gun or a Theragun HSA.

-To avoid any potential hitches in the process, we recommend narrowing your choices to massage guns that are known to be FSA or HSA eligible.
-As of the time of writing, these include options from Zarifa USA, Aura Revive, and now Theraguns as well.
+To avoid any potential hitches in the process, we recommend narrowing your choices to an FSA massage gun or HSA eligible.
+As of the time of writing, these include options from Ekrin Athletics, Bob and Brad, Zarifa USA, Aura Revive, and now Theraguns FSA as well.

-Lastly, you can buy fsastore.com and hsastore.com.
-However, they only sell one model.
+Lastly, you can buy an FSA massage gun directly from fsastore.com and hsastore.com.
+However, they only sell limited models.

-When trying to buy an FSA or HSA approved massage gun, remember that:
+When trying to buy an FSA or massage gun HSA eligible, remember that:

-The HSA amount is slightly higher – you can contribute up to between $3650 and $7300.
+The HSA amount is slightly higher – you can contribute between $4300 and $8550.
 These funds don’t expire and can easily be used at any time.
-If you are thinking of getting a Theragun, this is probably the money you should use.
+If you are considering getting a Theragun HSA, this is probably the money you should spend.

 You may pay a 20% tax penalty if you spend your HSA funds on non-qualified items.
 However, for dependent care (that is, if the person receiving the care is 65 or older, the penalty does not apply.